 - To integrate Compassionate Inquiry into your professional career

-- You must have completed all of the course requirements for the year-long training before applying for the volunteering, or you will have completed them by the end of your year long training
+- You must have completed all of the course requirements for the year-long training before applying as a volunteer, or you will have completed them by the end of your year long training

 - You must be currently practicing Compassionate Inquiry with your clients

-- You can commit to be the volunteer for one full year
+- You can commit to be a volunteer for one full year

 How Are Volunteers Selected?

-Candidates will be selected based on their professional background, the recommendation of their biweekly facilitator, their Compassionate Inquiry skill level as assessed in their videos, their expressed intentions for the volunteering and whether we think they would be a good fit for our Compassionate Inquiry Team.
+Candidates will be selected based on their professional background, the recommendation of their biweekly facilitator, their Compassionate Inquiry skill level as assessed in their videos, their expressed intentions as a volunteer and whether we think they would be a good fit for our Compassionate Inquiry Team.
 The number of volunteers required for each cohort is dependent on the number of biweekly groups.
 Two volunteers are allotted per biweekly group.

 Once a candidate is accepted for the volunteer program, we reserve the right to remove them from the volunteer position at any point if it seems they are not a good fit, or if the Compassionate Inquiry Code of Ethics for Practitioners is breached.

-- Mentors with one primary facilitator and attends biweekly meetings with at least one online group throughout the year – all three levels (1.5 hours every other week)
+- Mentors with one primary facilitator and attends 6 biweekly meetings with at least one online group throughout the year

-- Attends one biweekly session at the beginning of each level to stay connected with their cohort
+- Attends two biweekly sessions at the beginning of each level to stay connected with their biweekly group

 - Assists online participants when doing triads to ensure they are following the Dyad/Triad guidelines